globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 The platform stores Users’ passwords hashed with a random 128 bit salt, unique for each user.

-Passwords are hashed using Argon2: https://en.wikipedia.org/wiki/Argon2
+Passwords are hashed using `Argon2 <https://en.wikipedia.org/wiki/Argon2>`_, a key derivation function that was selected as the winner of the ``Password Hashing Competition`` in July 2015.

 The hash involves a per-user salt for each user and a per-system salt for each whistleblower.